15 Surprising Benefits of Adopting a Shelter Dog

 Many shelter dogs are already house-trained

 Lots of adult dogs have been through the potty-training process, so they already know not to do their business in the house.
 That said, any dog dealing with a new living situation might be prone to accidents while they get their bearings, but at least adult dogs are physically capable of going a few hours between potty breaks; the Humane Society says that puppies can typically only be expected to wait an hour for every month of their age, so a six-month-old pup will definitely require nighttime outings.
+These are habits you have that vets wish you would quit.

 You can adopt a puppy